simonPederick/simonpederick.github.io/_site/index.md

 A co-op puzzle platformer where players must bounce, squish and trampoline their way to Puttopia.
 Released on PC and Nintendo Switch.
 Received People's Choice award at Unite.

-- Instrumental in building out game framework and core gameplay including putty physics based movement and their ability to swim, swing, trampoline and slingshot.
+- Soly wrote full game framework and all gameplay features released in the final product including putty physics based movement and their ability to swim, swing, trampoline and slingshot.
 - Wrote custom level design and terrain building tools from the ground up.
 - Wrote custom post processing and effects pipeline including special effects shaders for water, heat distortion and reflections.